QuentinRa/blog.quentinra.dev/tools/git/index.md

 ## Fancy notes

 Did you hear about badges?
-You can find them in the README.md in a lot of repositories nowadays.
+You can find them in the README.md in a lot of repositories.

 ![](https://img.shields.io/github/license/lgs-games/memorize)